linkdd/tcp2canopsis/README.rst

 Installation
 ------------

-Just type :
+Just type:

 .. code-block::

    $ pip install tcp2canopsis

-Or, to install it in a locally :
+Or, to install it in a locally:

 .. code-block::